International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

 is coding the United Kingdom as "UK" while another uses "GB", the danger of misalignment and miscommunication is obvious.

-If two DGAs negotiate and agree on the same semantic model for policies for their respective Data Spaces it will greatly simplify the access of data in the two different Data Spaces.
+If two DSGAs negotiate and agree on the same semantic model for policies for their respective Data Spaces it will greatly simplify the access of data in the two different Data Spaces.